jons288/StepsToBeersV1/README.md

 ## Status

-This is the inital version of the Android App that will take steps recorded in Google Fit and tell the user how many beers they have earned!
+This is the initial version of the Android App that will take steps recorded in Google Fit and tell the user how many beers they have earned!

 ## Next Steps